17 Best Villages in the Cotswolds

 It’s easy to get lost in the splendidly narrow laneways, but thankfully Painswick is small, so you’ll find your way eventually.
 Plus, getting lost gives you an excuse to explore areas you might have missed otherwise.

 Eagle-eyed visitors can spy remnants of its past (like the donkey doors on Bisley Street) throughout the village.
 Another must-see is Rococo Gardens, an 18th-century venue featuring fab gardens, family trails, and art exhibits.
 Slightly outside of town, this is a lovely spot to enjoy sprawling countryside vistas.

 4. Bibury, Gloucestershire

 Bibury is a quiet village serenely set along the banks of the River Coln.
 Thanks to its impeccably preserved cottages, well-manicured gardens, and ancient Arlington Mill, this lovely spot has been dubbed “the most beautiful village in England.”
 You really can’t take a bad photograph in this pretty Costwold town.

-The most famous street in town is one you won’t want to miss and have likely seen on a zillion postcards — Arlington Row is lined by charming 14th-century weaver’s cottages line Arlington Row.
+The most famous street in Bibury is one you won’t want to miss and have likely seen on a zillion postcards — Arlington Row is lined by charming 14th-century weavers' cottages.
 Backed by a rolling hill, this lovely area is breathtaking, making it one of the most photographed spots in the country and one of the best villages in the Cotswolds.

 Bibury Trout Farm is a must-visit for anglers.
 You’ll find a “catch your own” fishery on the premises, the oldest of its kind in the country.